Will energy prices fall in 2025?

 What is the long-term outlook for energy prices?

-It has predicted that prices will remain relatively flat over the next three years, before beginning to drop away from 2028.
+It predicts that prices will remain relatively flat over the next three years, before beginning to drop away from 2028.
 By then, it expects improved gas supplies to be better supported by bolstered renewable energy output.

 How have standing charges changed?

 Energy customers pay a fixed daily charge covering the costs of being connected to a supply, such as cable and substation maintenance.
-The amount varies depending on where you live in Great Britain.
+The amount varies depending on where you live in Great Britain, and it also changes each quarter.

 While everyone is seeing an increase in the amount they have to pay to cover the costs of the nation's energy infrastructure, Ofgem has brought standing charges for prepayment meters in line with the rest of the market.

-This move means the so-called 'prepayment premium' has ended for good, saving households with this type of meter £49 a year, while slightly increasing bills for direct debit customers.
-The government's Energy Price Guarantee had temporarily equalised standing charges, but expired in April.
+This move means the so-called "prepayment premium" has ended for good, saving households with this type of meter £49 a year, while slightly increasing bills for direct debit customers.

 Should I fix my energy?

-Since they made a comeback in July 2023, fixed energy deals have become increasingly competitive with the Ofgem energy price cap.
-At the moment, while several tariffs can beat the cap, the way to approach the market depends on your attitude to risk.
+Fixed energy deals have become increasingly competitive with the Ofgem energy price cap.
+At the moment, the way to approach the market depends on your attitude to risk.

 So, MoneyWeek's advice is to weigh up the options on the market and assess whether fixing meets your financial needs.